About Cirencester Roman Amphitheatre

-Cirencester Amphitheatre is thought to have been built in the second century AD and to have had a capacity of 8,000 spectators.
-The theatre of the major Roman city of Corinium, today known as Cirencester, Cirencester Amphitheatre would have attracted visitors from around Roman Britain to its shows, likely featuring gladiatorial fights and exotic animal displays.
+Cirencester Roman Amphitheatre was constructed in the early 2nd century to hold a capacity of 8,000 spectators.
+Located in the major Roman city of Corinium, today known as Cirencester, Cirencester Roman Amphitheatre would have attracted visitors from around Roman Britain to its shows, likely featuring gladiatorial fights and exotic animal displays.